[caf_filter id="165"]

 Transparency: Robust reporting capabilities help ensure purchases conform to established policies.
 Real-time visibility into purchasing activities discourages maverick spending and provides leadership with valuable insights.

-There is no doubt “the use of modern technology can take a big chunk off of public-sector bills” (Now is the Time for Procurement to Lead Value Capture) and the time to automate procure-to-pay is now.
-By improving efficiencies, the SLED market has the opportunity to generate savings that can help to offset the impact of COVID-19 and other budget pressures they are facing.
+There is no doubt “the use of modern technology can take a big chunk off of public-sector bills” and the time to automate procure-to-pay is now.
+By improving efficiencies, the SLED market has the opportunity to generate savings that can help to offset the budget pressures they are facing.

 Blog